Customer service is at the core of what we do at Quincy Recycle — solving waste stream problems for manufacturers.

 Senior management, plant General Managers, sales, finance, Account Logistics Coordinators, and corporate support staff all came together to learn, compare notes, and continually improve customer service.

-We got hands-on by touring the Quincy material recovery facility, hearing from its General Manager Tim Bliefnick on the challenges and successes at the plant.
+We got hands-on by touring the Quincy material recovery facility.
 Our team was reminded that tight commodities markets have meant an even stronger commitment to adding value to our relationships with manufacturers, customers, and shippers.

 A tour of our subsidiary Quincy Farm Products’ facility with General Manager Jerrod Evans focused on the importance of understanding the needs and requirements of ag producers and how that relates to the types of food waste scrap we receive from food manufacturers.